Skip to main content Skip to footer

 The side effects of chemotherapy depend on the medication used and how much you are given by your doctor (the dose).
 The most common medications used are called cisplatin, carboplatin and cetuximab.

-Each person responds to chemotherapy differently.
+Each individual responds to chemotherapy differently.
 Some people may experience a few side effects while others may not experience any at all.
+The following are some common side effects of chemotherapy:

 • loss of feeling in the fingers and toes